Vaisakhkm2625/watermarkdocx/README.md

 in the future i need to create this library

-but for now, i can get awy with scaling everything to width aand hight
+but for now, i can get away with scaling everything to width and hight